-The Company has eight divisions which comprise its operations: Division I through Division VI, Division VII, Division VIII and Division IX.
+The Company has eight divisions which comprise its operations: Division I through Division V, Division VII, Division VIII and Division IX.
 Each division consists of branch offices that are aggregated based on vice president responsibility and geographic location.
 Division I consists of offices located in South Carolina.
 Prior to 2020, offices in North Georgia comprised Division II, Division III consisted of offices in South Georgia and Division IX consisted of offices in West Georgia.
-Effective January 1, 2020, the Company geographically realigned the Georgia Divisions into Division II consisting of Middle Georgia, Division III consisting of South Georgia and Division IX consisting of North Georgia.
+Effective January 1, 2020, the Company geographically realigned the Georgia and Division IX consisting of North Georgia.
 Various branches were realigned in order to be in the appropriate geographic division.
-Division IV represents our Alabama offices, Division V represents our Mississippi offices, Division VIII represents our Tennessee offices and Division VIII represents our Louisiana offices.
+Division IV represents our Alabama offices, Division V represents our Mississippi offices.
 The following division financial data has been retrospectively presented to give effect to the current structure.
 The change in the Georgia reporting structure had no impact on the previously reported consolidated results.